 We have represented and spoken in numerous forums, including the European Parliament, DEFCON, Global Network Initiative, TED, OECD, Internet Governance Forum, FIRST, the U.N.
 Human Rights Council, U.N.
 Forum on Business and Human Rights, and the United Nations General Assembly, Allied Media Conference, Personal Democracy Forum, Chaos Communications Congress, Chaos Communications Camp, OHM, Computers, Freedom, Privacy, ComiCon, Citizen Lab Summer Institute, Internet Freedom Festival, HOPE, and MozFest.

 We have launched and manage a number of project websites including MLAT.info, AmIBeingTracked.com, encryptallthethings.net, stopcyberspying.com, redlatam.org, Securetheinternet.org, the #KeepItOn campaign, and thisisnetneutrality.org.
-For the entire list of our projects, please go here.
+For current list of issues we are engaged in, please go here.

 Access Now was a finalist for the 2010 Sakharov Prize for Freedom of Thought, was awarded a Knight Prototype Fund grant in 2013, and in 2015, we were nominated for the Human Rights Tulip Award by David Kaye, the U.N.
 Special Rapporteur on freedom of speech and expression.

 As the internet community changes and expands, so does Access Now’s role and program.
 Our relationships are therefore evolving, and the list above is not exhaustive.